-The rate of ILI-related presentations EDs and the rate of admissions increased in the past week (Figure 2).
+The rate of ILI-related presentations decreased while admissions to EDs remained stable in the past week (Figure 2).

 Figure 2.
 Number and rate of ILI presentations/admissions to emergency departments in the past eight weeks, WA

 Note: This graph is a count of current EDIS data using the ICD codes B34.9 and J06.9, which are consistent with a clinical presentation of influenza-like illness.
 This data may differ from that presented in the Winter Respiratory Illness Report provided by the Information and System Performance Directorate, DoH.